Amisha0044/terraform-zero-to-hero_AV/Day-4/Day-4-Video-Notes.md

 - Also, if team is working on same infra, on emember cloned repo in his local, making changes but not yet commited and at the same time, other person cloned the repo, made some changes and pushed it back to github.
 Now when 1st member commit the changes and push to github, the changes 2nd person pushed, will be removed as statefile versions are not same in local of both members.
 - Or if 1st member just mage code changes but didn't executed/applied it; then state file will not be updated as infra is not updated but when 2nd member sees the code he will think, changes are done but in reality, it's not.
 So, whoever is updating the code, have to execute it as well to get the infra changes executed and recorded in the state file.
 ###
+- Solution to above drawbacks are using remote backend (S3)